hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-This blog post describes the detailed process to integrate K8sGPT using a local AI backend to Kubernetes (K8s) clusters in HPE GreenLake for Private Cloud Enterprise.
+This blog post describes the detailed process to integrate K8sGPT serving a local LLM model as an AI backend to Kubernetes (K8s) clusters in HPE GreenLake for Private Cloud Enterprise.
 It explores the convergence of K8s and AI for diagnosing and triaging issues in K8s clusters and reporting back with suggestions to fix the issues.

 ### Overview